Updated April 2026

 Implement multi-factor authentication

-MFA is one of the most impactful controls.
-Many underwriters now require it as a condition of cover.
+MFA is one of the single most impactful security controls.
+Many underwriters now require it as a baseline condition of cover.

 2